riotnrrd-eu/riotnrrd-eu.github.io/_posts/2015-04-19-Faster-disruption.markdown

 categories:  tech disruption
 ---

-# Faster disruption

 There are theories which seem just intrinsically *right* when you hear them.
 Clayton Christensen's famous "disruption theory" is one of these.
-I was recommended to read "The Innovator's Solution" by a friend of mine who had previously worked directly with Professor Christensen, and it definitely shaped my thinking about the technology business.
+I was recommended to read [*The Innovator's Solution*](https://bookshop.org/p/books/the-innovator-s-solution-with-a-new-foreword-creating-and-sustaining-successful-growth-clayton-m-christensen/) by a friend of mine who had previously worked directly with Professor Christensen, and it definitely shaped my thinking about the technology business.

 > When the core business approaches maturity and investors demand new growth, executives develop seemingly sensible strategies to generate it.
 Although they invest aggressively, their plans fail to create the needed growth fast enough; investors hammer the stock; management is sacked; and Wall Street rewards the new executive team for simply restoring the *status quo ante*: a profitable but low-growth core business.